 The shipyards contribute important economic benefits to the Port and the region.
 This is due to the high dollar values of wages and the direct and indirect economic benefits to the region, as well as the recession-resilient characteristics of the industry.
 Activities integral to shipyards such as use of mobile equipment, painting, welding, and abrasive blasting generate some air emissions that have the potential to affect public health.
 In most cases, these activities are subject to a complex framework of Federal, State, and local air pollution control regulations that have already resulted in significant reductions in shipyard emissions.
-Future rulemaking activities from APCD, CARB, and EPA will continue to drive the conversion to zero and near-zero emission equipment and result in additional reductions to criteria and toxic pollutant emissions.
-Compliance with these standards and applicable permit conditions continues to be routinely verified though unannounced inspections by APCD and other regulatory agencies, as well as through required reporting and monitoring activities.
+Future rulemaking activities from APCD, CARB, and EPA will continue to drive the conversion to zero and near-zero emission equipment and result in additional reductions continues to be routinely verified though unannounced inspections by APCD and other regulatory agencies, as well as through required reporting and monitoring activities.
 The Port has worked, and continues to coordinate, with the shipyard tenants, as well as air pollution control agencies to identify additional projects and strategies that can further reduce shipyard air emissions and improve the air quality for the neighboring residents, the Tidelands, and the region.